 SMS marketing with a CDP helps brands to send messages that match the current user behaviour.
 And when you value user behaviour, they are more likely to take action.

 CDP manages the timing and consistency of messages.
-Generic SMS marketing sends unnecessary messages that may irritate users or be easy to ignore.
+Generic SMS marketing sends unnecessary messages that may irritate users or be easily ignored.

 With CDPs, brands can control SMS frequency and send it at the right time.